The Ghostley Witch

 under his blanket.

-He got so much applause that there was but one thing to do: get out of
+He got so much applause that there was but one thing to do: get

-here and try yet another barracks.
+out of here and try yet another barracks.
 How much time did she had left?!

-Perhaps she should show herself as one of those sexy young ladies, like
+Perhaps she should show herself as one of those sexy young

-did require drinking them in first.
+as someone did require drinking them

 Oh well, there was no time for that anyway.
-She really had to focus on
+She really had to

+her.
 Especially those sneaky millions from the future.
 She simply couldn´t afford to be bothered by anything else.

 Just hurry... hurry to find a husband.
 Any husband at all.

-She barged into the next barracks, and – oh wonder! – the prisoner´s
+She barged into the next barracks, and – oh wonder! – the

-leader was sitting at the table with a few other men.
+prisoner´s leader was sitting at the table with a few other men.

 Instantly she threw herself in his arms.
-"Will you marry me?"
+"Will you marry

-He was slightly taken aback, and the other men stared at the scene,
+He was slightly taken aback, and the other men stared at the

-totally stunned.
+scene, totally stunned.

 "Wow," the leader said after just a moment.
 "Frau